 The department does not handle any materials generated by individuals for hire, such as building contractors and landscapers.
 Individuals hired to provide these services are responsible for the cleanup and disposal of any materials or debris generated as a result of their activity.

-Household garbage pickup is contracted, through Martin County, with Waste Industries.
-Inquiries regarding household garbage disposal, may be made by calling Waste Industries at (252) 792-0576.
+Household garbage pickup is contracted, through Martin County, with GFL (Green for Life).
+Inquiries regarding household garbage disposal, may be made by calling GFL at (252) 792-0576.